 Four alumni, Olivia Eastwood-Gray, Commercial Partnerships Coordinator at the NFL, Komal Ghai, Digital Research Analyst at IMG, Shrey Nilvarna, Fan Engagement Manager at Lewes FC, and Lauren Heria, Founder of Equal Kicks, talked about Rising Stars in Sport.

 A panel on The Unstoppable Rise in the Business of Women’s Sport followed, with alumnae Sue Anstiss MBE, CEO of Fearless Women, Ama Agbeze MBE, Ex-England Netball Captain and Broadcaster, and four other speakers sharing their insights.

 Later in the day, students could hear about Sustainability in Sport from CSM Live assistant Project Manager, Cecile Flavin, who focuses on Formula E.

 Alumni Hannibal Morris, Head of England Athlete Development Pathways at Sport England, and Cigdem Turkan, Academy Auditor – PGAAC at The Premier League, joined the Allyship in the Business of Sport panel.

 More industry experts supported the conference across the two locations, representing organisations such as the NHS, London Marathon Events and Edgbaston Cricket.

-Thank you to everyone who contributed to this years’ two-day conference, supporting students who are interested in a career in sport.
+Thank you to everyone who contributed to the conference, supporting students who are interested in a career in sport.